-- Net loss adjusted for depreciation and amortization of \$1.3 million, gain on insurance recoveries of \$0.2 million, gain on the sale of fixed assets of \$0.1 million, and stock-based compensation expense of \$0.5 million; - Increase in contract assets of \$0.7 million related to the timing of billings on projects, primarily due to increased unbilled positions on various projects for our Fabrication Division, offset partially by decreased unbilled positions for our forty-vehicle ferry projects for our Shipyard Division; - Decrease in contract liabilities of \$3.8 million, primarily due to a decrease in advance billings on our offshore jackets project (which has been suspended) for our Fabrication Division and accrued contract losses on our forty-vehicle ferry projects for our Shipyard Division; - Increase in contract receivables and retainage of \$14.5 million related to the timing of billings and collections on projects, primarily due to increased receivable positions on our offshore jackets project (which has been suspended) and various other projects for our Fabrication Division; - Decrease in prepaid expenses, inventory and other assets of \$0.1 million, primarily due to prepaid expenses and the associated timing of certain prepayments.
-The change differs from the table above primarily due to the Insurance Finance Arrangements discussed further in Note 3; - Increase in accounts payable, accrued expenses and other current liabilities of \$18.2 million, primarily due to the timing of payments and increased accounts payable positions on our offshore jackets project (which has been suspended) and various other projects for our Fabrication Division.
-The change differs from the table above primarily due to the Insurance Finance Arrangements discussed further in Note 3; and - Change in noncurrent assets and liabilities, net of \$0.2 million.
+- Net income adjusted for depreciation and amortization of \$2.7 million, gain from net changes in allowance for doubtful accounts and credit losses of \$0.2 million, gain on insurance recoveries of \$0.2 million and stock-based compensation expense of \$1.0 million; - Increase in contract assets of \$1.8 million related to the timing of billings on projects, primarily due to increased unbilled positions on various projects for our Fabrication Division, offset partially by decreased unbilled positions on our forty-vehicle ferry projects for our Shipyard Division; - Decrease in contract liabilities of \$5.1 million, primarily due to a decrease in advance billings on our cancelled offshore jackets project for our Fabrication Division and accrued contract losses on our forty-vehicle ferry projects for our Shipyard Division; - Increase in contract receivables and retainage of \$7.1 million related to the timing of billings and collections on projects, primarily due to increased receivable positions on our cancelled offshore jackets project and various projects for our Services Division, offset partially by decreased receivable positions on various projects for our Fabrication Division; - Decrease in prepaid expenses, inventory and other assets of \$1.0 million, primarily due to prepaid expenses and the associated timing of certain prepayments.
+The change differs from the table above primarily due to the Insurance Finance Arrangements discussed further in Note 3; - Increase in accounts payable, accrued expenses and other current liabilities of \$6.3 million, primarily due to the timing of payments and increased accounts payable positions on our cancelled offshore jackets project.
+The change differs from the table above primarily due to the Insurance Finance Arrangements discussed further in Note 3; and - Change in noncurrent assets and liabilities, net of \$0.4 million.